Coronavirus (COVID-19) Updates

 - Phase 4 guidelines for bars and restaurants (updated as of 8/25)

 - Restore Illinois Guidance Regarding Youth and Adult Recreational Sports

 CITY OF WATERLOO STATUS

 Reliable Sanitation will be operating business as usual.
 Mondays will remain trash pick-up and Thursdays recycle pick-up.
-The Large-Item Pickup schedule for April 16th will be rescheduled for May 21st.

 We understand the concern and uncertainty surrounding the Coronavirus (COVID-19), and we thank you for your patience and cooperation as we get through this difficult time together.